JoseRoca/AfxNova/docs/Windows Procedures.md

 Use **AfxFileReadAllLinesA** for ansi text files and **AfxFileReadAllLinesW** for unicode text files.

-Because it returns a safe array, this function is located in the CSafeArray.inc include file.
+Because it returns a safe array, this function is located in the DSafeArray.inc include file.

 ---